nadeulab/cpCaller/README.md

 # cpCaller

-cpCaller is an R package to analyze gene-level copy number alterations (CNA) in next-generations sequencing (NGS) data.
+cpCaller is an R package to analyze gene-level copy number alterations (CNA) from next-generations sequencing (NGS) data.

 ## Installation